johanos1/FedGT/README.md

 # FedGT

-This code is used to obtain the results from our paper, FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation, Marvin Xhemrishi, Johan Östman, Antonia Wachter-Zeh, and Alexandre Graell i Amat, accepted for publication at IEEE Transactions on Information Theory.
+This code is used to obtain the results from our paper, FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation, Marvin Xhemrishi, Johan Östman, Antonia Wachter-Zeh, and Alexandre Graell i Amat, accepted for publication at IEEE Transactions on Forensics and Information Security.

 ## How to use it